-The CENES Department offers two language programs in Scandinavian Studies—Danish and Swedish—and a variety of exciting courses in Scandinavian culture, literature, and film.
-You can also pursue a Minor in Scandinavian Studies.
+The CENES Department offers two language programs in Scandinavian Studies — Danish and Swedish — and a variety of exciting courses in Nordic literature, film, culture, folklore, media and society.

 From friendly, mind-blowing courses to cozy fikas and holiday celebrations, this program taught me so much and led me to so many wonderful people.
 Deciding to minor in Scandinavian Studies was one of the best decisions I made in my undergrad!

-Present-day Scandinavia is a land of innovation and creativity.
+Today’s Nordic region is a landscape of innovation and creativity, which includes but is not limited to Scandinavia.
 The social welfare system, public support to students, and social equity are among the most striking trademarks of these countries.
-Today, Scandinavia benefits from its remarkable history of experimentation and exploration: diplomacy, information technology, fashion, arts, and design dominate the new job market in this era of globalization.
+Nordic lands benefit from their remarkable history of experimentation and exploration: diplomacy, information technology, fashion, arts, and design dominate the new job market in this era of globalization.
 Significant international companies like IKEA (Swedish), Lego (Danish), Telenor (Norwegian), and H&M (Swedish) reflect the development of this dynamic region.

 Our Danish and Swedish language courses give students communicative competence in the five proficiencies of language learning: listening, reading, speaking, writing, and culture.
 Our language courses also provide you with a good foundation, if you would like to study or work abroad in Denmark and Sweden.
 Through UBC’s Go Global exchange agreements with an array of partner universities throughout the region, we offer you a unique opportunity to pursue studies abroad, or improve your language skills.